sepandasadi/Zero-to-Front-End-Hero-Exercises/Book-2/chapter-14/README.md

-# Chapter 28: Error Handling and Debugging - Exercises
+# Chapter 14: Error Handling, Debugging & Stack Traces - Exercises

 Welcome to Chapter 28 exercises!
 These exercises will help you master error handling, debugging techniques, and defensive programming.